7 Takeaways From The Bestselling Book Stumbling On Happiness

-Daniel Gilbert's bestselling book, Stumbling on Happiness, is regarded by many as a valuable exploration of people and their relationship with happiness.
+Daniel Gilbert's bestselling book Stumbling on Happiness is regarded by many as a valuable exploration of people and their relationship with happiness.
 Gilbert is a distinguished Harvard psychology professor who has won numerous awards for teaching and research.
-His credentials and accolades can allow his work to carry relevance in a digestible way for many who seek to understand human relationships and reactions toward the concept of happiness.
-Below are seven takeaways from Stumbling on Happiness that you can choose to leverage in your lived experience.
+His work is based on research in cognitive neuroscience and human happiness and presents relevant information in a digestible way for many who seek to understand human relationships and happiness.
+Below are seven takeaways from Stumbling on Happiness that you can apply to your own life to enhance happiness and well-being.
+You might also consider supplementing these takeaways with help from a counselor who specializes in positive psychology.

 Below are seven of the main takeaways from Daniel Gilbert's book.